yugabyte/yugabyte-db/docs/content/latest/admin/yb-ctl.md

 ##### create

 Creates a local YugabyteDB cluster.
-With no optional arguments, creates a 1-node cluster.
+With no flags, creates a 1-node cluster.

 For more details and examples, see [Create a local cluster](#create-a-local-cluster), [Create a cluster across multiple zones, regions, and clouds](#Create-a-cluster-across-multiple-zones-regions-and-clouds), and [Create a cluster with custom flags](#create-a-cluster-with-custom-flags).